philipkiely/philipkiely.com/src/blogs/essays/chatgpt_economics.md

 With this strategy, GPT-4 becomes more viable if the value-add over GPT-3.5 is there.
 A Netflix-level ten dollars per month covers on the somewhere between fifty to a hundred thousand words per month, so your users can do NaNoWriMo every month and you should be good, but might need to increase the price a bit to make a reasonable margin.

+#### BYO API key

+Bring your own API key is another version of subscription pricing.
+With this, users generate their own API keys on OpenAI and pay for usage themselves, while you charge a flat fee for some kind of value-add platform, like a better UI or integrations.

+The upside to this approach is you don't have to think about API usage at all in your pricing.
+But it does limit your customer base to the people with the technical knowledge and inclination to manage their own API keys.

+Thanks to [Bruno Cruz](https://twitter.com/ImBrunoCruz) for suggesting this additional strategy.

 ### Monetization strategy: usage-based pricing

 The low price of ChatGPT per token gives you a lot of headroom for healthy margins if you're doing usage-based pricing for some kind of value-add.
 On the other hand, it means you'll need a lot of volume to make a real business out of it.